Interaction with Objects

 Is an action necessary?
 During combat, you can interact with one object or feature of the environment for free, during either your move or your action.

-However, you use the Use an Object action when the interaction needs special care or presents an unusual obstacle, or if you want to interact with a second object, or when an object requires your action for its use.
+You use the Use an Object action when the interaction needs special care or presents an unusual obstacle, or if you want to interact with a second object, or when an object requires your action for its use.
 (91, 94) Some magic items and other special objects require an action to use, as stated in their descriptions.
 (91)